patrick-fs/fs-react-redux-sentry/README.md

       }
     }
     // send wrapped function to the next middleware
-    // this should be upstrem from redux-thunk middleware return next(wrapAction(action));
+    // this should be upstream from redux-thunk middleware return next(wrapAction(action));
   }